 In a terminal window:

 Check which version of Java is installed:

 $ java -version

-If not Oracle Java 7, see Installing the Oracle JRE.Important: Package management tools do not install Oracle Java.
+If not Oracle Java 7, see Installing Oracle JDK.Important: Package management tools do not install Oracle Java.

 - Download the tarball from the Download DataStax Enterprise page.